rowtype-yoga/purescript-arraybuffer-builder/README.md

 putArrayInt32 :: forall m.
 MonadEffect m => Array Int -> PutM m Unit
 putArrayInt32 xs = do
-    -- Put a 64-bit big-endian length prefix for the length of the array. putInt32be 0
+    -- Put a 64-bit big-endian length prefix for the array. putInt32be 0
     putInt32be $ length xs
     traverse_ putInt32be xs